-Research or technical evaluation report work performed under an ANSI accreditation or as a CA professional engineer or specialty engineer is intended to protect the intellectual property rights of companies as they comply with the concept of using "alternative materials, designs or methods of construction to that found in the building code" as found in the CA Code4.
+Research or technical evaluation report work performed under an ANSI accreditation or as a CA professional engineer or specialty engineer is intended to protect the intellectual property rights of companies as they comply with the concept of using "alternative materials, designs or methods of construction to that found in the building code" as found in the California Code3.

-Professional engineering and the building code are intended to encourage innovation and IP creation, which promotes CA's vigorous trade.
+Professional engineering and the building code are intended to encourage innovation and IP creation which promotes the California concept of a free, fair, vigorous and competitive marketplace.

-The business logic path that follows suggests that, in all cases where an ANSI accredited firm or a CA licensed professional or specialty engineer is involved:
+The business logic path then suggests that, in all cases where an ANSI accredited firm or a CA licensed professional or specialty engineer is involved:

-- A product evaluation report shall gain immediate CABO or RDP approval as an "alternative material, design or method of construction to that found in the building code" via an ANSI ISO/IEC 17065 product certification or via a sealed design/report by an RDP, which is then CBC Section 1703 compliant and CRC compliant5. - One of the functions of a research or product evaluation report, as defined in Chapter 17 of the CBC, is founded on the premise of protecting proprietary knowledge/IP and not divulging it to competitors.
-Any testing undertaken is proprietary and to protect this work it is reviewed and affirmed by an ANSI ISO/IEC 17065 report, which can then be approved. - 3.
+- An ANSI accredited firm or a CA licensed professional or specialty engineer shall gain immediate CABO or RDP approval of an "alternative material, design or method of construction to that found in the building code" via an ANSI ISO/IEC 17065 product certification, which is then CBC Section 1703 compliant and CRC compliant4. - One of the functions of a research report (1703.4.2)5, as defined in Chapter 17 of the CBC, is founded on the premise of protecting proprietary knowledge/IP and not divulging it to competitors.
+Any testing undertaken is proprietary IP.
+To protect this work it is reviewed and affirmed by an ANSI ISO/IEC 17065 report, which is then Section 1703 compliant. - 3.
 This approach is intended to certify compliance with the relevant CA building code or building specifications adopted by the local jurisdiction. - 4.
 To amplify: - a.
-The work of an ANSI accredited firm or a CA licensed professional or specialty engineer shall be approved by a CABO or the registered design professional (RDP).
-This is true unless a CABO or RDP, upon denial of an ANSI evaluation report or sealed design/report, provides in writing the key provisions of the administrative law, building code, and/or professional engineering law that have not been complied with. - i.
-This includes all specific citations, along with commentary on what section of the law are noncompliant. - ii.
+The work of an ANSI accredited firm or a CA licensed professional or specialty engineer shall be approved by a CABO or the registered design professional (RDP); unless a CABO or RDP, upon denial of a technical evaluation or engineering work, provides in writing the key provisions of the administrative law, building code, and/or professional engineering law that have not been complied with. - i.
+This includes all specific citations along with commentary on what specifically is non-compliant. - ii.
 Appropriate evidence supporting non-compliance shall be provided as well.

-2 Technical evaluations = product evaluation report = technical evaluation reports = 1703.4.2 Research reports.
+2 Technical evaluations = 1703.4.2 Research reports.
 Supporting data, where necessary to assist in the approval of materials or assemblies not specifically provided for in this code, shall consist of valid research reports from approved sources.